CryoSPARC Live UI Overview

 There are many options available to filter sessions, such as selecting a status, what project it belongs to, and who created the session.

-To open an existing session, click on the arrow.
-To create a new session, please see: How to Start to Finish.
+To open an existing session, click ‘View Session’.
+To create a new session, please see: 1.
+Create New Session

 The Header contains information about the session status, session and project title, as well as session-level functions (Start, Pause, Mark as Complete, etc) and the elapsed time.
 The Main Menu on the top left contains options for navigating back to the Browse Sessions page, as well as session settings and logout.